 Bike from St Ives out of town and towards Padstow, with the option of a transfer to Truro if required, to shorten the journey.
 Today’s ride is mostly inland, exploring central Cornwall and finishing on the coast back in Padstow to complete your week’s loop.
 There will be plenty of time for a look around this stunning seaside town and its harbour and we recommend enjoying a traditional British Fish and Chips supper from the famous Rick Stein’s in the evening.
 You stay in the heart of Padstow as you enjoy your last evening by the ocean.

 Mileage: 27-47 miles

-After a relaxed breakfast in our cycle out from your hotel in Padstow out along the Camel Trail for a beautifully flat traffic-free morning with stunning views over the Camel Estuary all the way to Bodmin, for the perfect no-hassle end to your week of cycling.
+After a relaxed breakfast cycle from your hotel in Padstow out along the Camel Trail for a beautifully flat traffic-free morning with stunning views over the Camel Estuary all the way to Bodmin, for the perfect no-hassle end to your week of cycling.
 Easily catch your pre-booked train travel all the way into London (4.5 hours).

-Mileage 12 miles
+Mileage: 12 miles

 For full information about this tour and to find out all you need to know, download your copy of the detailed itinerary by clicking the button below.

 Bodmin Parkway Station

 4pm (we will pre-arrange a suitable pick up time with you)

 With exceptionally well-planned routes, our self-guided tours are designed to suit the independent traveler or groups of travelers; those who wish to travel at their own pace and speed.
 With Ride With GPS and maps, we detail all of the points of interests, lunch stops, cafes – and of course pubs!
 Cycle at your leisure, safe in the knowledge that a support team and emergency support vehicle is always on standby